Connecting Traditional Transport to the Agentic Future

 What this influenced

-- Repositioning Meep from MaaS platform → orchestration layer for AI agents
+- Repositioning Meep from MaaS platform to orchestration layer for AI agents

 - Product direction toward agent-compatible infrastructure (MCP, real-time systems)